Sharpe Ratio

 HKEY_CURRENT_USER\Software\Beiley Software\Fund Manager\CurrentVersion\techanal

 named "benchmarklog" and set it to a value of "1".
 When calculating the Sharpe Ratio for an investment the log file is named "sharpe_log.txt".
 When calculating the Sharpe Ratio for a sub-portfolio the log file is named "sharpe_port_log.txt".
-Each of these logs will be located in your Application Data\Fund Manager folder.
+Each of these logs will be located in your user's AppData\Roaming\Fund Manager folder (usually a hidden folder).
+These log files are deleted upon exiting Fund Manager.

 See Also